 Bennett-Watkins Fire Rescue has a full time administrative command staff that also assists in emergency responses throughout the day as needed.
 The administrative personnel consist of Fire Chief Cumley, Assistant Chief McCawley, and Captain Connor.
 Each administrator has specific responsibilities that ensure the Fire Department operations run smoothly in order to provide exemplary service to the citizens in our fire district.
-The administration is assisted in day to day duties by two full time administrative assistants Lani Lee and Victoria Flamini.
+The administration is assisted in day to day duties by an Office Manager, Lani Lee, and an administrative assistant, Valerie Bronk.

 Bennett-Watkins Fire Rescue proudly provides 24/7 ALS (advanced life support) with a paid staff of one full time Lieutenant, three full time Firefighters as well as one part time Firefighter/EMT per shift, covering 12 hours during the night at station 91 and station 92.
 The paid staff operate on a "48/96 A/B/C" style schedule, meaning the personnel are at the fire station for a 48 hour shift and then have 96 hours off before their next shift.
 All paid firefighters are certified to a minimum of Colorado Firefighter I and Hazardous Materials Operations, as well as EMT, with the opportunity to become certified to Firefighter II, Airport Rescue Fire Fighter, Hazardous Material Technician, Fire Officer I, as well as higher levels of EMS certifications.
 The firefighters live at the station while on shift, so you may see our Firefighters out cooking, working out at the local Parks and Recreation Division, washing trucks, or performing general station maintenance while they are on shift.
 The Firefighters are trained to drop whatever task they are performing in order to quickly and efficiently respond to any emergency.